ogham/exa/README.md

 ## Options

-exa’s options are similar, but not exactly the same, as `ls`.
+exa’s options are almost, but not quite, entirely unlike `ls`'s.

 ### Display Options